What to Expect

 Upon entering our office, one of our team members will welcome you as a member of our family.
 We will request your New Patient Forms, ID, Insurance and previous results.
 This paperwork provides us with your health history and information on your condition.
 One of our team members will then give you a friendly tour of the office.

-Next, you will have a consultation with Dr. Holly Clemens to discuss your health-related problems, concerns, and potential treatment options.
-This initial visit is designed for Dr. Holly Clemens to learn more about you, your condition, and expectations to determine how chiropractic care can meet your goals.
+Next, you will have a consultation with our team to discuss your health-related problems, concerns, and potential treatment options.
+This initial visit is designed for the doctor to learn more about you, your condition, and expectations to determine how chiropractic care can meet your goals.

-After your consultation, Dr. Holly Clemens or one of her interns will perform a comprehensive chiropractic examination testing your reflexes, flexibility, and spinal palpation.
+After your consultation, our staff will perform a comprehensive chiropractic examination testing your reflexes, flexibility, and spinal palpation.
 Other standard neurological, orthopedic, postural, surface EMG and/or physical tests may be performed as well.
 However, nothing will be done in our office without your consent.

 Depending on your particular condition, we may take X-rays of specific spinal regions.
 X-rays help us develop the most effective treatment plan for you and alert us of any serious spinal conditions.
 Most people are amazed once they see their X-rays up close.
 If there is any additional laboratory testing required, the doctor will notify you.